ShristiK/Firewall-Rules-Encoded-in-Prolog/README.md

 9. If packet has both TCP/UDP and ICMP just declare TCP/UDP protocol number and give ICMP code and type not equal to 0.

-10. Adapter ID has been mapped from A- H to 1- 8.
+10. Adapter ID has been mapped from A-H to 1-8.

 11. IP Address are mapped to decimal numbers 1 to 2^32 for ipV4 and 1 to 2^128 for ipV6.